-(1) Certain 2019 figures have been amended (see Note 3)
+(1) Certain 2019 figures have been amended (see Note 3 of the condensed interim consolidated financial statements)

-Eastern Region
+Eastern region

-As at June 30, 2020, the Eastern region holds licenses to operate up to 58 dispensaries and seven cultivation and/or processing facilities, of which, 24 dispensaries, four cultivation and processing facilities, and one processing only facility are currently open and operational in this region.
-This compares to ten dispensaries and three cultivation and processing facilities, and one processing only facility open and operational as at June 30, 2019.
+As of September 30, 2020, the Eastern region holds licenses to operate up to 18 dispensaries plus an uncapped number of dispensaries in Florida, and seven cultivation and/or processing facilities.
+The Company has 24 dispensaries, four cultivation and processing facilities, and one processing only facility currently open and operational in this region.
+This compares to 16 dispensaries and four cultivation and processing facilities, and one processing only facility open and operational as of September 30, 2019.

-Sales revenues in the Eastern region were \$20,642 and \$39,343 for the three and six months ended June 30, 2020, compared to \$10,153 and \$14,340 in the prior year periods, which represents an increase of \$10,489 and \$25,003 or 103% and 174%.
-The increase in sales revenues was primarily due to additional revenues generated from the Company's operations in Maryland, steady organic growth across all markets and new store openings in Florida and New York.
-The growth in sales revenues in the Eastern region during the three and six months ended June 30, 2020 was partially offset by the negative impact of COVID-19 in Massachusetts, which resulted in lower wholesale sales.
+Sales revenue in the Eastern region was \$24,401 and \$63,744 for the three and nine months ended September 30, 2020, compared to \$13,220 and \$27,560 in the prior year periods, which represents an increase of \$11,181 and \$36,184 or 85% and 131% respectively.
+The increase in sales revenue was largely driven by the Company's operations in Florida as a result of new dispensary openings and strong same store sales growth.
+Across the Eastern region, the Company continues to experience steady organic growth within its retail, wholesale, and delivery channels.
+Revenue in the Eastern region for the three and nine months ended September 30, 2020 was partially offset by a decrease in wholesale revenue in Massachusetts and Maryland due to COVID-19.

-The Company plans to continue to open new dispensaries in Florida, New Jersey, and New York as permitted under its current licenses, and revenue growth is expected to continue.
+The Company expects revenue to continue to increase in the Eastern region as new planned dispensaries are opened in Florida, Massachusetts, New Jersey, and New York, as permitted under its current licenses.